 Helping child with fear of bees - Phobia?

 My six year old is mildly autistic, high anxiety, but very high functioning.
-We've had a whirlwind of tough behaviors over the years, but he's recently been doing very well with neurotransmitter treatment and behavioral therapy.

 Do you have any ideas of how we can help me make him comfortable and less fearful?
 I'm totally at a loss at how to deal with it.
 Thank you!